devizerio/react-native-default-props/readme.md

 ### License

 This library is published under the MIT license.
-The full license can be found in the `license.md` file.
+The full license can be found in this repo.